\[TYPESCRIPT] Employing “Namespaces” in TypeScript to encapsulate your data

 var ross = MyLibA.getPerson('Ross Geller', 30);

-Extending Namespaces
+### Extending Namespaces <a href="#aaaa" id="aaaa"></a>

 In the [**interfaces**](https://medium.com/jspoint/typescript-interfaces-4a2af07c8070) lesson, we saw that when multiple interfaces with the same name are declared in the same module (*file*), TypeScript coerces them into one declaration by merging their properties together.

-You can extend a predefined namespace by referencing the file which contains the original namespace (using the reference directive) and redeclaring the namespace with new values.
+You can extend a predefined namespace by referencing the file which contains the original namespace (*using the `reference` directive*) and redeclaring the namespace with new values.

 // a.ts